+I'm going to look at one of these databases: The Cancer Genome Atlas.
+Specifically, I'm going to look at the mutations that happen in breast cancer.
 I'm going to do two specific things with this data.
 First, I'm going to run a clustering algorithm on the cancers to see if there are different types of breast cancer.
-Then I'm going to build a predictive model for cancer recurrence, otherwise known as metastasis.
+Then, I'm going to build a predictive model for cancer recurrence, otherwise known as metastasis.

 The data that I'm working comes in two files.
-I have a csv file with the 200 most common mutations that occur in breast cancer.
-Patients are represented by rows in the dataset, while the columns represent muations with either "true" or "false" if the mutation is present.
+I have a .csv file with the 200 most common mutations that occur in breast cancer.
+Patients are represented by rows in the dataset, while the columns represent mutations with either "true" or "false" if the mutation is present.
 I also have clinical information on each of the patients: their treatments, when they were diagnosed, their outcomes, etc.

-Right now, I just want to explore the dataset with clustering for now, so I clicked on clustering.
+Right now, I just want to explore the dataset with clustering, so I clicked on clustering to do so.

-DSS automatically chooses an appropriate clustering algorithm.
+Dataiku automatically chooses an appropriate clustering algorithm.
 For this dataset, it went with k-means clustering, which is a super commonly used method.
 You can go into settings to choose from several different algorithms.

 We see that cancers in this cluster at almost all positive for TP53 mutations, while almost all of them are negative for PIK3CA mutations.
 These are two genes that are known to cause cancer, also known as oncogenes.

-In contrast, we can look at cluster_2
+In contrast, we can look at cluster_2:

 These cancers are almost all negative for TP53 mutations, while they are almost all positive for PIK3CA mutations.
 This is the exact opposite of cluster_0!

-Finally, we can look at cluster_4.
+Finally, we can look at cluster_4:

-So, with just a few clicks, we were able run a clustering analysis on hundreds of cancer.
-We found three main types of cancer: those caused by TP53 mutations, those caused by PIK3CA mutations and then a group of remaining cancers.
+This cluster is negative for both TP53 and PIK3CA mutations.
+These are the remaining cancers that don't fit into the two other categories.
+So, with just a few clicks, we were able run a clustering analysis on hundreds of cancers.
+We found three main types of cancer: those caused by TP53 mutations, those caused by PIK3CA mutations, and then a group of remaining cancers.
 Now, let's do some predictive modeling!

-Predictive modeling of metastasis
+Predictive Modeling of Metastasis